frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 </fw-avatar>
 ```

-Now, as a rule, we could say that the `host-for` attribute equals tag name, only in case of custom elements.
+Now, additionally, we could say that the `host-for` attribute equals tag name, only in case of custom elements.
 This changes the first example into the following, and the image would
 still have its `border-radius`.

 ```html